 2 cups commercial sour cream (18-20% fat)

-1 tbsp fresh or 1 tsp dried whole oregano chopped or crumbled
+1 tablespoon fresh or 1 teaspoon dried whole oregano chopped or crumbled

 Sliced pimento-stuffed olives as needed for garnish